NutshellEngineering/uuid/doc/site/content/docs/api-documentation.md

 Converts a 16-byte array to a UUID.

-Param data a byte array of length 16
+Param: data a byte array of length 16
-Return the UUID
+Returns: the UUID

 ---